Spina Bifida | Symptoms & Causes

 - Scoliosis

-More than 90 percent of cases occur without a prior family history.
-However, if one parent has spina bifida, there’s a one in 25 (4 percent) chance of passing spina bifida to your baby.
-If you already have a child with spina bifida, there’s a one in 25 (4 percent) chance of having another baby with the condition.
-If a previous child or family member has a neural tube defect, speak with your doctor about taking a daily folic acid supplement.
+More than 90 percent of spina bifida cases occur without a family history.
+However, if one parent has spina bifida, there’s a 3 to 5 percent chance of passing spina bifida to your child.
+Similarly, if you have a child with spina bifida, there’s a 3 to 5 percent chance that subsequent children will have the same condition.
+Taking the additional folic acid can reduce this risk of recurrence.

-What are the associated medical conditions found with spina bifida?
+What other medical conditions can occur with spina bifida?

-The complications of spina bifida vary widely, depending on the type and its severity.
+Complications of spina bifida vary widely, depending on the type and its severity.
+They include:

 - Hydrocephalus